With so many HVAC Vacuum Pumps to choose from how can you make sure you’re purchasing the right one for your job?

 It is quieter than other units although can be a bit slower than comparable models.

-While there are more durable units that are built to last many years of daily use, the FJC is a good starter unit, backup, or the occasional HVAC tech.
+While there are more faster and durable units that are built to last many years of daily use, the FJC is a good starter unit, backup, or the occasional HVAC tech.

 Robinair (15800) VacuMaster Economy Vacuum Pump – 2-Stage, 8 CFM

 Robinair makes many good units including this 8 CFM model.